 - 1. Fighting (both parties, unless one was attacked for no apparent reason) - 2.
 Use of foul or abusive language - 3.
 Disrespect to teacher/staff member - 4.
-Harassment (verbal or physical) including using electronic

-- devices (ex, iPads/phones/computers etc.)

-- 5. Assault (verbal or physical)

-- 6. Use or possession of tobacco in any form

-- 7. Use or possession of any incendiary device (i.e. lighter, matches)
+Harassment (verbal or physical) including using electronic devices (ex, cell phones/computers etc.) - 5.
+Assault (verbal or physical) - 6.
+Use or possession of tobacco in any form - 7.
+Use or possession of Vape in any form - 8.
+Use or possession of any incendiary device (i.e. lighter, matches)

-- 8. Insubordination (not following a directive from a teacher, administrator or other school system employee)
+- 9. Insubordination (not following a directive from a teacher, administrator or other school system employee)

-- 9. Repeated refusal to do assigned work
+- 10. Repeated refusal to do assigned work

-- 10. Chronic disruption
+- 11. Chronic disruption

-- 11. Failure to provide correct identity/address

 - 12. Dishonesty (copying, cheating, forging signatures, etc.)

-- 13. Misuse/destruction of school property•
+- 13. Misuse/destruction of school property

-- 14. Extortion

-- 15. Sexual misconduct
+- 14. Sexual misconduct

-- 16. Participation in school disruption
+- 15. Participation in school disruption

-- 17. Receipt, sale, possession or distribution of stolen property (reported to legal authorities)
+- 16. Receipt, sale, possession or distribution of stolen property (reported to legal authorities)

-- 18. Trespassing on school property
+- 17. Trespassing on school property

-- 19. Prescription drug policy violation
+- 18. Prescription drug policy violation

-- 20. Unauthorized possession or use of school keys

-- 21. Gambling (i.e. pitching pennies, dice or other activity)

-- 22. Computer hacking or tampering
+- 19. Computer hacking or tampering

-- 23. Stealing (may be reported to the police)
+- 20. Stealing (may be reported to the police)

-- Bullying, threatening, hazing or intimidating behavior(including cyber bullying)
+- 21. Bullying, threatening, hazing or intimidating behavior including cyber bullying)

-- 25. Defiance
+- 22. Defiance

-- 26. Possession of laser pointer